managedcoder/PVAAudioCodesCC/README.md

 follow for this type of activity.

 #### 1) **Clone the PVA/AudioCodes Contact Center Repo**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repo has everything you'll need to get the solution up and running and to get started you'll need to clone the repo which copies the accelerator to your local device.
+> This repo has everything you'll need to get the solution up and running and to get started you'll need to clone the repo which copies the accelerator to your local device.
 If you have [Git](https://git-scm.com/downloads) installed, open a command window and enter the following console command: